 Do you want a building to be listed?

 If your proposal does not merit national listing, you might want to recommend the council add it to the local list.

 Further advice and enquiries

-If you need advice about altering your property in a conservation area, or to alter a listed building, you are advised to appoint an architect or appropriately qualified person with experience of working with heritage assets.
+If you need advice about altering your property in a conservation area, or to alter a listed building, you are advised to appoint an architect, heritage consultant or appropriately qualified person with experience of working with heritage assets.

-The council has produced a residential design guide to assist you and your professional adviser in satisfying the council’s design and conservation policies.
-(This design guide may be relevant for proposals both within and outside of conservation areas).
+The council has produced a residential design guide and a range of other guidance to assist you and your professional adviser in satisfying the council’s design and conservation policies.
+This design guide may be relevant for proposals both within and outside of conservation areas.

-The council employs a conservation manager to advise planning officers on the design of development affecting conservation areas and listed buildings.
+The council employs two Conservation Officers to advise planning officers on the design of development affecting conservation areas and listed buildings.